This Town Is a Must-Visit for Cheese Lovers (Shocker: It’s Not in Wisconsin)

 If literally being surrounded by cheese is your idea of heaven, you’ll want to consider making a pilgrimage to Longmont just for this experience at Cheese Importers alone — it’s truly magical.

 Is your mouth watering yet?
-Time to plan a cheese pilgrimage to Longmont.
+It’s time to plan a cheese pilgrimage to Longmont.
 We’ll bring the crackers, you bring the wine.